mongodb/mongo-csharp-driver/Docs/reference/content/reference/driver/crud/compression.md

 * [Zlib](https://zlib.net/): Zlib compression can be used when connecting to MongoDB servers starting with the 3.6 release.
 * [Zstandard](https://facebook.github.io/zstd/): Zstandard compression can be used when connecting to MongoDB servers starting with the 4.2 release.

-The driver will negotiate which, if any, compression algorithm is used based on capabilities advertised by the server in the [ismaster]({{<docsref "reference/command/isMaster/">}}) command response.
+The driver will negotiate which, if any, compression algorithm is used based on capabilities advertised by the server in the [hello]({{<docsref "reference/command/hello/">}}) or legacy hello command response.

 ### Specify compression via `Connection String`